 It was the second shooting incident of a civilian this week in western Myanmar’s volatile Rakhine state.

-Chit Su Aung, 26, from Amyintkyun village in Sittwe township, was on one of two motorbikes coming from Ponnagyun township and heading towards Sittwe at about 11 p.m., said Brigadier General Win Zaw Oo, spokesman for the military’s Western Regional Command responsible for Rakhine state.
+Chit Su Aung, 26, from Amyintkyun village in Sittwe township, was on one of two motorbikes coming from Ponnagyun township and heading towards Sittwe at about 11 p.m., said Colonel Win Zaw Oo, spokesman for the military’s Western Command responsible for Rakhine state.